mozilla-extensions/addons-search-detection/data.md

-# Add-ons Search Experiment Pings
+# Add-ons Search Detection Pings

 This add-on will collect information about search engines.